 GNMA White Papers

-The GNMA scholars have produced several White Papers from data derived from the Broadcast and Web Monitoring Systems on topics ranging from Cairo and Benghazi Embassy attacks to Chinese Media and Cybersecurity to Military Coup or Democratic Revolution in Egypt and the ouster of Mohamed Morsi.
-The White Papers can be found at the Global Networked Media Archive Project.
+The GNMA scholars have produced several White Papers using data derived from the Multimedia Monitoring System on a wide range of topics such as, the Cairo and Benghazi Embassy attacks, Chinese Media and Cybersecurity, and the Military Coup or Democratic Revolution in Egypt and the ouster of Mohamed Morsi.

 Dr. Randy Kluver, Principal Investigator

 Randy Kluver (Ph.
 D., University of Southern California, 1993) is the Dean of the School of Global Studies and Partnerships at Oklahoma State University.
 During his tenure at Texas A&M University, he served as the Director for the Institute for Pacific Asia at Texas A&M and the Executive Director of the Confucius Institute.
 He also serves on the editorial boards of the Asian Journal of Communication, New Media and Society, China Media Research, and the Western Journal of Communication.
 Dr. Kluver’s research interests include the role of the Internet in Asian societies, Asian political communication, globalization, and the political and social impact of information technologies.
 His co-edited book, Civic Discourse, Civil Society, and Chinese Communities, received the Outstanding Book Award from the International and Intercultural Division of the National Communication Association in 1999.
 His essay, “The Logic of New Media in International Relationships”, received the 2003 Walter Benjamin Award from the Media Ecology Association as the outstanding research article in media ecology.

 Dr. Heidi Campbell, Co-Principal Investigator Email: firstname.lastname@example.org